Holistic management (agriculture): Development

 In many regions, pastoralism and communal land use are blamed for environmental degradation caused by overgrazing.
 After years of research and experience, Savory came to understand this assertion was often wrong, and that sometimes removing animals actually made matters worse.
 This concept is a variation of the trophic cascade, where humans are seen as the top level predator and the cascade follows from there.

 Savory developed a management system that he claimed would improve grazing systems.
-Holistic planned grazing is one of a number of newer grazing management systems that aim to more closely simulate the behavior of natural herds of wildlife and have been shown to improve riparian habitats and water quality over systems that often led to land degradation, and be an effective tool to improve range condition for both livestock and wildlife.
+Holistic planned grazing is one of a number of newer grazing management systems that aim to more closely simulate the behavior of natural herds of wildlife and has been claimed to improve riparian habitats and water quality over systems that often led to land degradation, and claimed to improve range condition for both livestock and wildlife.